fairymane/LayeredSensing/README.md

 # ![LayeredSensing](Paper_Slides/myo_image_black.png)

-Using motion sensing and muscle electrical signals to detect user's daily activiy in every second granularity.
+_Using motion sensing and muscle electrical signals to detect user's daily activiy in every second granularity.
-A plugin applcation to social networks or other mobile Apps to enhance user experice by high accuracy of activity recognition.
+A plugin applcation to social networks or other mobile Apps to enhance user experice by high accuracy of activity recognition_.

 ## Install
 #### Data Visaulization